Summer image

 If everything must prove its worth in immediate ROI, then branding, storytelling, and strategic choices begin to take a back seat.
 Instead of building distinctive, memorable stories and messaging, hotels begin chasing the same “performance” tactics as everyone else.

-Brand Is the Thread That Runs Through Every Touchpoint
+Brand is the Thread that Runs Through Every Touchpoint

 Every part of the journey contributes.
-The problem is that when we only prioritise what we can measure, we stop investing in the very moments that build lasting perception.
+The problem is that when we only prioritise what we can measure, we stop investing in the very moments that build this lasting perception.

 So, what should hotels do instead?